GraceOyiza/Capstone-project/README.md

 [Original version](https://www.behance.net/gallery/25563385/PatashuleKE)

 ## Implementation

 - The project is built using Html and CSS,  Bootstrap CSS framework, flex and grid positioning.

--Users can see the list of events center grouped into different categories such as Arts, Business, Recreation...
+- Users can see the list of events center grouped into different categories such as Arts, Business, Recreation...

--Users can search for events center by venue and location.
+- Users can search for events center by venue and location.

--On the details page, Users can see the direction to the venue...
+- On the details page, Users can see the direction to the venue...

--The company logo is animated and the background-image-container.
+- The company logo is animated and the background-image-container.

--The Footer section has a navigation area for easy access.
+- The Footer section has a navigation area for easy access.

 ## Built With